Romeo und Julie

 Romeo und Julie is a singspiel in three acts by composer Georg Benda.
 The opera has a German libretto by Friedrich Wilhelm Gotter that is based upon Christian Felix Weiße's translation of Shakespeare's Romeo and Juliet.

 Gotter's libretto eliminates many of Shakespeare's characters and most of the original play's comedic elements.
 It does, however, adhere to unities of time and place.
 Gotter's text also makes Julie the strongest and most important character in the opera, which is further reflected in Benda's score.
 Gotter also gave his version of Romeo and Juliet a happy ending, in accordance with operatic tradition at that time.

 Performance history

-The opera was first performed on 25 September 1776 at the Ekhof Theatre in the Schloss Friedenstein, Gotha.
+The opera was first performed on 25 September 1776 at the Ekhof Theatre in the Friedenstein Palace, Gotha.
 The UK première was given in 2007 by Bampton Classical Opera, in English.

 Roles

 Synopsis

 Deep rivalry and animosity exists between the Montagues and the Capulets, two noble families of Verona.
 Romeo Montague sneaks into the Capulet's palace to attend their masked ball in disguise.
 He meets Julie Capulet and the two fall in love.
 They decide to get married in the hopes that it will bring the family feud to an end.
 Friar Laurence, the Capulet family chaplain, marries them in secret.
 Soon after the wedding a street brawl results in the murder of Romeo's friend Mercutio.
 Angry, Romeo attacks and kills his murderer, Tybalt Capulet who is Julie's cousin.
 Romeo is banished to Mantua by the Duke of Verona.